Applied Research to Solve Real-World Problems in Agriculture, Freshwater, Energy Tech & Climate

 Climate-Smart Ag, Recycling Rare Earth Metals and More

-Now in its fifth year, the NatureNet Science Fellows Program – in partnership with leading research universities – has awarded two-year fellowships to 32 promising early career scientists.
+Now in its sixth year, the NatureNet Science Fellows Program – in partnership with leading research universities – has awarded two-year fellowships to 40 promising early career scientists.
 Fellows are expanding their research skills while also field testing science-based solutions to problems at the interface of conservation, business and technology.
+Learn more about the program.